ajrgodfrey/Dodge/README.md

 [![CRAN_Status_Badge](http://www.r-pkg.org/badges/version/Dodge)](https://cran.r-project.org/package=Dodge)

-The goal of Dodge is to implement various functions for acceptance sampling as promoted through the owrk of H.F.
+The goal of Dodge is to implement various functions for acceptance sampling as promoted through the work of H.F.
 Dodge.